ipeaGIT/gtfs2emis/vignettes/gtfs2emis-vignette.md

 ![](/home/sergio/models/gtfs2emis/vignettes/gtfs2emis-vignette_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 We will also update units of measurement of the attributes in our data.

+*This means that each line is a bus?*

 ``` r
 spo_gpslines$dist <- units::set_units(spo_gpslines$dist, "km")